jundalisay/spblist/content/en/research/sarkar/mahabharata/04b-mesmerism.md

 ---
-title: "The Medical Science of the Mahábhárata period"
+title: "Mesmerism"
-heading: "Discourse 4"
+heading: "Discourse 4b"
 description: "P.R.
 Sarkar gave discourses on microvita over the short period of two and a half years from December 1986 to June 1989 at the very end of His life."
 image: "/covers/mv.png"
 writer: